njx/brackets-recent-projects/README.md

 installed it).

 TODO:
-* Should repopulate the working set with the files that were open last time you were in that project.
 * Styling needs to be improved (maybe should be light-on-dark to match the project panel).
 * Clicking on the menus doesn't dismiss the dropdown.
 (Need to migrate to Bootstrap 2...)